isgulkov/rsa-prep/README.md

 <sup>2</sup> — *short string optimization*; [here](https://www.youtube.com/watch?v=kPR8h4-qZdk) is a great CppCon talk related to it (never mind the guy's wierd tone and body language — you'd look the same if you took as much Aderall as he does).

+**Reserve heap memory ahead of time**

+The way everything's done right now, the `data` array is resized one chunk by one, which is unnecessarily expensive.

+This calls for a couple possible optimisations *(be careful not to make them prematurely, though)*:

+- during one operation is performed, save all the new chunks somewhere on the stack, then reallocate all at once (what operations whould even require large reallocations, though?);
+- decouple `len` (the number's parameter) from a new special thing like `__sz` (just the current size of `data`) — so that there's more flexibility overall;
+- make so that during the lifetime of an object, `data` just is just more eager to grow than to shrink — hopefully this aren't going to lead to a memory leak or something.

 #### Benchmarks

 Running benchmarks as soon as the class is implemented.